SquidDev/urn/docs/lib.prelude.md

 the first element of the list, you'd use `(setf! (car xs) 42)`.

-This function given in the getter will have `/setf!` appended to it, and looked up in the current scope.
+This function given in the getter will have `/setf!` appended to it, and looked up in the scope the getter is defined in (or the current scope if not found).
 This definition will then be used to generate the setter.

 ### Example
 ```cl